 Mexicans have their own version of pulled pork, carnitas.
 And it’s pretty damn delicious, too.
 But I recently learned that Italians have their own version of pulled pork.
 A slow roasted pork shoulder in a delicious ragu sauce.
 And wowza – it’s so good!

+- Add tomato paste.
 Next you stir in tomato paste and you stir it into the aromatic vegetables, lightly browning the tomato paste.
 Nancy says this caramelizes the sugar in the tomato paste and creates a richer and deeper flavor.
 It reminded me a lot of how you cook roux for gumbo.
 The darker the color (without burning it), the deeper the flavor.

+- Add red wine.
 Once the tomato paste is browned, stir in the red wine.
-There are some differences in opinion on whether you can use red or white wine.
-I chose red wine, as I like the flavor it adds to the ragu.
-And I had an opened bottle ready to go!
-I will disclose that I am not a wine connoisseur.
+There are some differences in opinion on whether you can use red or white wine (as you are adding pork, a white meat).
+I chose red wine, as had some merlot on hand and used it in the ragu.
+Stir in the wine to release any bits on the bottom of the pot and cook until the liquid is reduced by half.

+- Simmer.
 Stir in the diced tomatoes and then let the sauce simmer for at least an hour.
-Add in the shredded pork and let it cook with the sauce for an additional 20 to 30 minutes.
-Now it’s time for the polenta!

 Polenta is an Italian dish made with stone ground corn.
 Stone ground corn meal is more coarse than fine stuff you find at the grocery store.
 You want to look for corn meal that is labeled for polenta.